AlexFergestad/AlexFergestad/README.md

 Welcome to my GitHub profile!
 I'm a software qa engineer with a love for creating user-friendly and customer-centeric applications.
 I enjoy working on both the frontend and backend part of testing and building technologies, and I'm always eager to learn and explore new tools and frameworks.

-### 🌱 Currently learning: Python fundamentals and leetcode grinding
+### 🌱 Currently learning: JMeter Performance Testing and leetcode grinding with Python
 ### 💡 Exploring: Python Project Based Learning

 ## 🖥️ **Languages**